Cataglyphis hispanica

 • Nest: 28 – 32 °C

-Nest type: Sand-loam nests, plaster or 3D nests with dry zones are very suitable
+Nest Type: Sand-clay nests, plaster or 3D nests with dry zones are very well suited

 Advantages:

-Cataglyphis hispanica is a very fast, diurnal species with fascinating orientation behavior.
-It is thermophilic, meaning heat-loving, and can be active even at high temperatures.
-Its striking, nimble behavior makes it particularly exciting for keepers who want to observe movement and hunting behavior.
+Cataglyphis hispanica is a very fast, day-active species with fascinating orientation behavior.
+It is thermophilic, meaning heat-loving, and can remain active even at high temperatures.
+Its striking, quick behavior makes it especially exciting for keepers who want to observe movement and hunting behavior.

 Disadvantages:

-This species requires very warm, dry conditions – too high humidity or low temperatures can be problematic.
-When stressed, the animals react frantically and flee – suitable for beginners with a steady hand, but not for clumsy care.
+This species requires very warm, dry conditions – excessive humidity or low temperatures can be problematic.
+Under stress, the animals react hectically and tend to flee – suitable for beginners with a steady hand, but not for clumsy handling.

-Cataglyphis hispanica is specialized in heat and dryness.
+Cataglyphis hispanica is specialized for heat and dryness.

 During the founding phase, a test tube with dry cotton and a small arena is suitable.

-Later, a well-ventilated sand-loam or 3D nest with several temperature zones is recommended.
+Later, a well-ventilated sand-clay or 3D nest with multiple temperature zones is recommended.

-The arena should be spacious (from 20×20 cm) and absolutely escape-proof.
+The arena should be generously sized (from 20×20 cm) and absolutely escape-proof.

-This species is particularly diurnal and hunts live insects very dynamically – ideal for keepers who want to observe during the day.
+This species is especially day-active and hunts live insects very dynamically – ideal for keepers who want to observe during the day.

 Feeding